First Home Fund

 If you live in Scotland and you're looking to buy your first home, the First Home Fund scheme could be just what you need.

 Drop us a line, and we’ll put you in touch with an independent financial advisor.
-You can get your applications pre-qualified and prepared, so you’re ready to go as soon as LINK Housing opens its doors.
+You can get more information and apply via HOUSING.

 First Home Fund highlights: